Zhou Meiyu

 Zhou Meiyu (周美玉) (1910–2001) was a Chinese nurse, known as "the mother of military nursing in China" and "among the most influential Chinese nurses of the early twentieth century".
 She was the founder of the Army School of Nursing at the Emergency Medical Service Training School in Guiyang, a strong proponent of military nursing during and after the Second Sino-Japanese War and Chinese Civil War, and the first woman in the Republic of China to attain the rank of major general (少將, shaojing).
-Xu Nanli, an adjunct professor at National Yang-Ming University who studied under her, described her as the "nightingale" of China.
+Xu Nanli, an adjunct professor at National Yang-Ming University who studied under her, described her as the "Nightingale of China".

 Early life and education

-Zhou (Chow original) was born in Beijing in 1910 and attended Peiyuan Primary School, Bridgeman Girls High School, and Yanjing University, all Christian missionary schools in Beijing.
+Zhou was born in Beijing in 1910 and attended Peiyuan Primary School, Bridgeman Girls High School, and Yanjing University, all Christian missionary schools in Beijing.
 She is originally from a town just south of Hangzhou.
 In 1926, she entered a medical training program run jointly by Yanjing University and the Nursing School of Peking Union Medical College (PUMC).
 She earned a degree and her Registered Nurse License from PUMC in 1930.
 She worked as head nurse at Cemtral Clinic.

 She was awarded two fellowships by the Rockefeller Foundation's China Medical Board to study in the United States.
 In 1933, she studied at the Massachusetts Institute of Technology, where she earned a B.A. in public health and health education.
 In 1944, she earned a master's degree in public health from MIT when she submitted her thesis on the development of an army nursing school in China.
 Zhou used the second fellowship in 1948 to study at Columbia University, where she earned a master's degree in education.